 Does Snapchat Plus give users more power to track me on Snap Map?

 Not really.
-Snapchat+ users do get Ghost Trails, which lets them see where their friends (who have location sharing turned on) have been over the past 24 hours.
+Snapchat+ users receive Ghost Trails, which show where their friends (with location sharing enabled) have been over the past 24 hours.
 But:

 Can someone hide the fact that they’ve subscribed to Snapchat Plus?